 Profile

-Grace is an Associate in Kennedys’ Insurance team in Melbourne and works across the firm’s Financial & Professional Lines and General Liability insurance streams.
-She acts for Australian and international insurers, underwriters, corporate insureds, business owners, property managers, financial advisors and allied health and construction professionals.
+Grace is an Associate in Kennedys’ Financial & Professional Lines Insurance team in Melbourne.
+She acts for Australian and international insurers, underwriters, corporate insureds, construction professionals, business owners, property managers, financial advisors, and allied health professionals.
+Her experience in both a defence and coverage capacity extends to:

 - professional indemnity, construction and directors and officers claims;

-- regulatory and disciplinary matters;
+- regulatory and disciplinary matters.

 Grace is a member of the Law Institute of Victoria, Women in Insurance (Victoria) and the Australian Professional Indemnity Group (APIG).